SeanF7/Six-Degrees-Of-Kevin-Bacon/Readme.md

 There is still issues with this command should find out how to remove --ignore-extra-columns=true --skip-duplicate-nodes --skip-bad-relationships
 ID is Type string but should probably be int.
 Causes passing of variables to be a bit weird but not a huge issue

+Adult is not working as it should be false and true but instead it is False and True.
+All that really matters is the true one though.

 ```
 neo4j-admin database import full --nodes=import/movies.csv --nodes=import/tv_episodes.csv --nodes=import/people.csv --relationships=import/crew_movies.csv --relationships=import/cast_movies.csv --relationships=import/tv_cast.csv --relationships=import/tv_crew.csv neo4j --overwrite-destination --ignore-extra-columns=true --skip-duplicate-nodes --skip-bad-relationships
 ```